 - Draft an Application & Submit Rough Draft: Complete Budgeting Tool which entails breakdown all funding requests for the upcoming academic year for all categories.
 You can attend office hours if you have any questions.
-Submit through CardinalEngage Form so that the OSE Team can provide feedback within 2-3 business days.
+Submit through CardinalEngage Form so that the OSE Team can provide feedback.

 - Make Revisions: Make revisions based on feedback from OSE staff.
 If you need additional guidance attend OSE intern office hours.

 - Submit the Application